Aaron98990/ways-of-the-game/excessive-force.md

 Unnecessary/avoidable contact to the goalkeeper's head or neck (especially when on the ground).
 The attacker must make every attempt to avoid the goalkeeper.
 If negligible or glancing contact, a caution should be given. **Ask the goalkeeper where they were hit**
 - [PRO write up here.
 I consider it Serious Foul Play.](https://proreferees.com/2022/07/02/talking-points-avoidable-contact-with-goalkeepers/)

-A slide tackle feet first into the goalkeeper whose attempting to catch the ball while on the ground is almost always excessive force (whether or not studs grazed or penetrated the skin)
+A slide tackle feet first into the goalkeeper who's attempting to catch the ball while on the ground is almost always excessive force (whether or not studs grazed or penetrated the skin)
 - [Serious Foul Play 1](https://youtu.be/jqf5Y88OYEM?feature=shared&t=924), [Serious Foul Play 2](https://www.tiktok.com/@refsneedlovetoo/video/7271366786551991594?lang=en)

 A slide tackle with a secondary kicking motion (rather than pulling out) combines two powerful forces and can easily be a recipe for excessive force or at least an orange card.